itzriya77/create-react-app/docusaurus/docs/documentation-intro.md

 The documentation for React itself is located on a separate website: **[reactjs.org](https://reactjs.org/)**.

-This website is only about Create React App.
+This website is only about Creating React App.

 ## Something Missing?